wonpoint4/Plotter/README.md

 * main variables
   * title: the title of this sample in plots
   * subs: a vector of sub-samples for Collection type or files for Sample type
-  * style: a plotting style for this sample
+  * styles: a plotting style for this sample.
+Index 0 for the nominal and others for the systematics.
-  * sytle_alt: an alternative plotting style for this sample (for systematic uncertainty)
 ### Plot
 * Define a plot.
 It is passed as argument of `Plotter::GetHist` function
 ### Plotter